ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

   - 18 years and older
   - With relapsed/refractory multiple myeloma (RRMM according to IMWG definition)
   - First time using Isa (never received Isa for treatment of disease other than RRMM)
-  - No personal history of other malignant cancers in the past 3 years

-Besides age and disease status, there are two additional factors we need to consider for making a simulant (with RRMM) a registry candidate.
-First, eligibility for Isatuximab treatment, which means this RRMM patient must have had at least one previous line of treatment and was never previously treated with Isatuximab for diseases other than RRMM.
-Second, personal history of malignancy.
-We will exclude any RRMM patients who have been diagnosed and/or treated for another malignant neoplasm within three years from the registry.
+Besides age and disease status, there is another factor we need to consider for making a simulant (with RRMM) a registry candidate.
+The eligibility for Isatuximab treatment, which means this RRMM patient must have had at least one previous line of treatment and was never previously treated with Isatuximab for diseases other than RRMM.

 .. note::